What is physical therapy?

 At Urology Austin, our commitment to comprehensive care includes offering patients in-office physical therapy and rehabilitation services.
 Physical therapy is a beneficial treatment option for urology patients diagnosed with several urinary conditions, or who are experiencing symptoms that negatively impacts their quality of life.

 For urology patients, physical therapy is focused on pelvic floor rehabilitation.
 The pelvic floor is composed of muscle and connective tissue that support the pelvic organs.
-These organs include:
+These organs include the bladder, uterus, vagina, small bowel and rectum.

 What can this treatment help?